Red Book

 Services that incidentally also benefit your family, for example, meals shared by you and your family.

-Services performed by your family member for a cash fee where he/she suffers an economic loss by reducing or ending his/her work to help you, for example, if your spouse must reduce his or her work hours to help you get ready for work.
+Services performed by your family member for a cash fee where they suffer an economic loss by reducing or ending their work to help you.
+For example, if your spouse must reduce their work hours to help you get ready for work.

 Services performed on non-workdays or help with shopping or general housekeeping, for example, cleaning and laundry.